christianekblad/QualityFeedback/README.md

 - Product number (now it is a new page.
 We want a popup) - Done
 - Need to adjust the navigation bar.
 Check the links (blue before login and grey after login )-Done
 - Validation on the Age of Garment and Level of usage are clicked - Done
-  - Validation on the Product Number tab to enter only numbers and 7 + digits
 - Prepare the pitch - Done
-- Analyzing the input data received - Check with Andreas (Tuesday morning)
+- Analyzing the input data received - Done

 - Feedbacks form should have Age of Garment as descriptive text instead of numbers, same for usage level.
+- Validation on the Product Number tab to enter only numbers and 7 + digits

+Week 36:

+- Final Presentation - Pictures (Why-page), Why did we select the 5 quality meassurements.
+    - Presentation of the application - From a user perspective and a employee
 - Refactor thankYou.html and StyleChart.css to lower cases

-Week 36:
-- Test cases to be added:
-- Final Presentation:connection to sustainability (on website and PPT)
 - Deploy to Azure
+- Dress rehearsals